jackycamp/jackstack/src/pages/path-manager-python.md

 # Path Manager in Python

+yeah yeah; i know what you're thinking. a path manager in python? how elementary!

+at the surface, i agree. this seems like a trivial problem (why not just maintain a __dict__ and invoke __os.path.join__). but let's say you have dozens of paths and files and this needs to be intuitive for other collaborators.

+this is trickier than you might expect.

 at one of my places of employment we had various systems around geo-processing tools and spatial algorithms; often dealing with a ridiculous number of files on disk.

 at the time, it was challenging to know which files were inputs or outputs for the pieces in the system. decent documentation didn't really help either as it was too separate from the code.